jkwill87/mnamer/readme.md

 ## Development Version

 mnamer v2 is under development.
 It is currently in a functional state and suitable for use so long as unit tests are passing.
-This version currently introduces breaking changes from v1 and has the potential to continue doing so.
+This version currently introduces breaking configuration changes from v1 and has the potential to continue doing so.
 These changes will be documented upon release.

 `$ pip install -U https://github.com/jkwill87/mnamer/archive/develop.zip`